 NOTE: In order for the filtration tank to work most effectively food scraps and grease should be removed from the kitchen wastewater via a grease trap (see available GWS10 and grease trap packages).

 Grease Trap Options:

-A 45-litre grease trap is supplied as standard to remove food scraps and grease from kitchen wastewater.
-A 300-litre grease trap is also available for larger households.
+A 45-litre grease trap is recommend as a standard way to remove food scraps and grease from kitchen wastewater.
+A 300-litre grease trap is also available for larger households (4+ people).
 Some councils also insist on large grease traps to extend the life of the trenches.
 The 45 L trap is self-cleaned by retrieving a washable filter every 6 weeks or so, the 300 L trap needs cleaning every 1-2 years.